-The Commission hereby grants a permit for the proposed development, subject to the conditions below, on the grounds that, as conditioned, the development will be in conformity with the provisions of Chapter 3 of the California Coastal Act of 1976, will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal program conforming to the provisions of Chapter 3 of the Coastal Act, is located between the sea and first public road nearest the shoreline and is in conformance with the public access and public recreation policies of Chapter 3 of the Coastal Act, and will not have any significant adverse impacts on the environment within the meaning of the California Environmental Quality Act.
+The Commission hereby GRANTS a permit, subject to the conditions below, for the proposed development on the grounds that the development will be in conformity with the provisions of Chapter 3 of the California Coastal Act of 1976, will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3 of the Coastal Act, and will not have any significant adverse effects on the environment within the meaning of the California Environmental Quality Act.

 II.
-Standard Conditions:
+STANDARD CONDITIONS:

 - 1. Notice of Receipt and Acknowledgment.
 The permit is not valid and development shall not commence until a copy of the permit, signed by the permittee or authorized agent, acknowledging receipt of the permit and acceptance of the terms and conditions, is returned to the Commission office. - 2.
 Expiration.
 If development has not commenced, the permit will expire two years from the date this permit is reported to the Commission.
 Development shall be pursued in a diligent manner and completed in a reasonable period of time.
 Application for extension of the permit must be made prior to the expiration date. - 3.
 Compliance.
 All development must occur in strict compliance with the proposal as set forth in the application for permit, subject to any special conditions set forth below.
 Any deviation from the approved plans must be reviewed and approved by the staff and may require Commission approval. - 4.
 Interpretation.
 Any questions of intent or interpretation of any condition will be resolved by the Executive Director or the Commission. - 5.
 Inspections.
 The Commission staff shall be allowed to inspect the site and the project during its development, subject to 24-hour advance notice. - 6.
 Assignment.
-The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit.

-7. Terms and Conditions Run with the Land.
+The permit may be assigned to any qualified person, provided assignee files with the Commission an affidavit accepting all terms and conditions of the permit. - 7.
+Terms and Conditions Run with the Land.
 These terms and conditions shall be perpetual, and it is the intention of the Commission and the permittee to bind all future owners and possessors of the subject property to the terms and conditions.